charliecalvert/CloudNotes/Isit320/Week07.md

 	Error: Referencing private fields in Angular expressions is disallowed!
 Expression: _id.$oid

-This is a reference to this line from index.js (MongoLab01) and MongoData.js (MongoLab02):
+Incredibly, this was a code change that they decided to role back.
+I think too many people complained.
+So this is no longer an issue if you have the most recent builds of Angular.
+But if you want to fix you code so it handles this restriction, then do this: This is a reference to this line from index.js (MongoLab01) and MongoData.js (MongoLab02):

 	id:'@_id.$oid'